 THA lets the family know how much of their rent the voucher will pay.
 The family pays the difference between what THA pays and the total of the rent and utilities.
 Under the HOP Program, the family receives a fixed subsidy.
 Under the HCV Program, this amount is determined by family income.

-The value of a voucher is based on a payment standard set by HUD, and takes into account fair market rents in a community.
-To decide how much it can pay, THA uses the payment standard for the number of bedrooms on the voucher or in the rental unit, whichever is smaller.
-The number of bedrooms a family qualifies for is based on rules.
-In general, spouses share a room and two children of the same sex share a room.
+The value of a voucher is based on a payment standard set by THA.
+THA considers the Fair Market Rents, which are set by HUD, as well as the current average rents in the Tacoma community to determine the payment standards.
+To decide how much it can pay, THA then uses the payment standard for the number of bedrooms on the voucher or in the rental unit, whichever is smaller.
+The number of bedrooms a family qualifies for is based on rules: in general, two people per sleeping area.

 Once a family receives a voucher, it has 60 days to find a place to rent.
 The choice of housing is up to the family, but the chosen home must be safe and in good repair.
 Once the dwelling passes inspection, THA will approve it as long as the rent is reasonable and within the limits the Program can pay.

 The property owner is responsible for screening and choosing the family as tenants.
 While THA does a criminal background check on all adults, the property owner should check the criminal background of all prospective tenants and their credit and prior rental history.
 Landlords may turn down a voucher holder for not passing such screening, even if they have no criminal history.

 Once the lease is signed, the owner has all the normal obligations as a landlord that state law imposes.
 The owner must provide a safe and livable dwelling and respect the family’s privacy.
 He or she must provide all required services.
 Finally, the owner is responsible to enforce the lease against a tenant who breaks the rules.